guuuuu9/neural-network-for-ODE/README.md

 In both examples, I generate firstly the datasets via code data.py und save them in folder "output". result.py shows how the whole error changes with different hyperparameters.

 In folder "Example 1", pendulum_withactfuction.py and pendulum_withoutactfuction.py have different network structures.
-And pendulum_withoutactfuction_withpred.py has some additional code to do predictions beyong the dataset.
+And pendulum_withoutactfuction_withpred.py has some additional code to do predictions beyond the dataset.

 # References:
 [1]Ricky T. Q. Chen, Yulia Rubanova, Jesse Bettencourt, David Duvenaud.
 Neural Ordinary Differential Equations.
 2019